GamesStudioTwo/QuickTileMap/README.md

 3. Super fast SmartNode System.
 A node based system to get to every part of a tilemap quick and easy.
 4. uses only 1 draw call for fast rendering utalising the sprite sheet.
 5. Save time on loading by not Reloading same data if map is the same and you just a reset the map.
+6. Now added Actions sequence you can build your owen actions on sprite's

 		Videos to help with using QuickTileMap.